zhangyanyu0722/Multi-lingual-Communicator/README.md

 - The APP can read the text of what the other person is speaking.
 - The APP can read the text of what the other person is speaking, and transfer them into other language, like English and Chinese.

+Optional:
+- Develop APP for five main languages in the world.
+- Build a IOS/Android app and test the performance.

 ### How it works
 <p align="middle">
   <img src= "https://github.com/zhangyanyu0722/Multi-lingual-Communicator/blob/master/images/structure.png">